-*PoP Digital Tip: make sure to use Keywords in your profile description and even more importantly the description of your boards.
+*PoP Digital Tip: make sure to use keywords in your profile description and even more importantly the description of your boards.

-Also, don’t forget to make your profile stand out even more by linking your other social medias together with your Pinterest profile.
+Also, don’t forget to make your profile stand out even more by linking your other social media together with your Pinterest profile.
 Of course, don’t forget to include a link to your website as this is displayed as a live link under your Pinterest bio.